Macavitymadcap/qorthos/continents/skun.md

 *Written by Thorgar Frostbeard, Master Historian of Åknorg and Emissary to the Confederacy*

-*Published by Kathrula University Press, 1435 AD*
+*Published by Kathrula University Press, 9980AD*

 ## INTRODUCTION